 “Everything is amazing here!
 Life is unique and different here!
 I could see living here someday!” … you may catch yourself saying these things while traveling to foreign countries.
 Personally, I view the honeymoon phase as the essence of traveling and for me, the experiences I’ve had in The Honeymoon Phase are Why I Travel.

 Backpackers and Travelers typically seek out the excitement and adventure that comes in Phase 1.
 Most people don’t stay in one place long enough to get past this phase though; living in a new culture can be an entirely different experience!
 For those who decide to stay in a foreign place, they will eventually move to Phase 2 of the Culture Shock Roller Coaster.

 The Honeymoon Phase is like going to the zoo and visiting the monkey exhibit.
-The “monkeys” are fascinating and they are fun to watch … but there is always a barrier between you and them.
+At the zoo, “monkeys” are fascinating and fun to watch … but there is always a barrier between you and them.

 When I moved from Tacoma, Washington to rural China there were many things that excited me.
 There were fireworks everywhere, traffic was comically chaotic, music blared from the residential complex next door while people danced and exercised in the evenings … I was extremely curious about everything!

 China put my senses into overdrive and I enjoyed the chaos!
 There was always something to see, different smells filled the air, sounds erupted from cars, street vendors, and people… it was crazy!
 It was impossible to forget I was in China and I loved it.
 This mentality lasted about 1 month.

 Phase 2 will test your endurance and desire to be in a foreign country.
 This phase becomes more difficult based on how drastic of a cultural change you’ve made.
 If you are moving from the countryside to the city you may notice some changes in your new lifestyle; but people will still speak your language, food will remain similar, and customs will be relatively the same.
 Conversely, if you go to a different continent the differences may be drastic.